-In this ranking, we examine top value universities and colleges in Maine for 2016.
+In this ranking, we examine top value universities and colleges in Maine.

 With its thick forests, beautiful coastlines, and rolling mountains, Maine is a nature-lover’s paradise.
 It’s also a haven for progressive, free-spirited students who love the great outdoors – and who can handle the snow!
 Public and private colleges alike are influenced by Maine’s unique environment, from the Maine Maritime Academy, which almost exclusively offers on marine-based majors, to the University of Maine at Fort Kent, which is heavily influenced by its Canadian neighbors and deep-rooted French culture.
 Going to school in Maine is a great way to fuel your passions without coughing up major funds.
 The following ranking includes the top 10 schools in Maine for their academic and financial value, based on a carefully crafted methodology (see below).